martinfreedman/LispFlat/README.md

 there are nested environments, so that the local lambda scope does not pollute the general environment and that the lambda has its arguments bound in the current context.

-(Also added was a minor extra peice of error checking,  it was really useful to see key misses in debugging).
+(Also added was a minor extra piece of error checking,  it was really useful to see key misses in debugging).

  ### (Parse(Tokenize(Read))) ###